Skip to main content

 4. Select a ticket category

-6. Click Link a resource
+6. Click Add resource to this ticket

-7. Select a resource or resource group
+7. Select a resource or resource group in the Select resource to add dropdown

-8. Configure the booking rules (see below)
+8. Configure the booking rules (see section 9)

 ✅ Once saved, every booking of this ticket will reserve capacity automatically.
+The resource is also added automatically to the other time slots of the ticket.

-Configure how the resource is used
+9. Configure how the resource is used

 Example: